Google BigQuery

 • Select rows using custom SQL

-Define your output fields easily using the output schema designer by using our CSV uploader.
-In these cases, simply run a sample query in the BigQuery console like above and export a CSV.
+Define your output fields in the output schema designer using our CSV uploader.
+In these cases, run a sample query in the Google BigQuery console and export a CSV.

-Upload this CSV into the schema wizard and automatically generate all fields for you.
+Upload this CSV into the schema wizard, and Workato automatically generates all fields.

 CSV schema wizard